chillibits/splash-screen/README.md

 Thank you for using the SplashScreen!

-© ChilliBits 2018-2020 (Designed and developed by Marc Auberer from 2018 to 2020)
+© ChilliBits 2018-2020 (Designed and developed by Marc Auberer)